-Quite often I am asked which courses I would recommend for assistants that are just starting in the profession and want to undertake some training to increase their skills and help them move up the career ladder.
+Quite often I am asked which courses I would recommend for Assistants that are just starting in the profession and want to undertake some training to increase their skills and help them move up the career ladder.

-I always say that it is extremely important for assistants to attend training courses throughout the year.
+I always say that it is essential for assistants to attend training courses throughout the year.
 We have a shed load of skills that have to be kept up to date so that we can do our job effectively.
-We have to be experts at IT, we have to have great people skills and we have to be assertive and confident to be able to handle all of the daily tasks asked of us!
+We have to be experts at IT, we have to have great people skills, and we have to be assertive and confident to be able to handle all of the daily tasks asked of us!
 Not many other professions have that variety of skills.
 All of this means that we must, must, must attend training courses.
-I wrote a post about this a few months ago called Invest in yourself which turned into a bit rant because the big problem is that a lot of organisations don’t realise how important training their support staff is!
-Another factor is that they simply don’t have the budget for it, especially if they have staff that need expensive professional qualifications and CPD programmes.
-Of course there are also the boss’s that want their assistants in the office every day and don’t encourage them to attend any training.
+I wrote a post about this a few months ago called Invest in yourself which turned into a bit rant because the big problem is that a lot of organisations don’t realise how vital training their support staff is!
+Another factor is that they don’t have the budget for it, especially if they have staff that need expensive professional qualifications and CPD programmes.
+Of course, there are also the boss’s that want their assistants in the office every day and don’t encourage them to attend any training.

 So what training courses would I recommend for all of these instances?
 Firstly, let’s have a look at a few training options for those that do not want to spend too much of their company’s money!

 Internal training and graduate programmes